-This element is monitored through the 20 Keys Workplace Improvement Programme.
+This element is monitored and reported on through the 20 Keys Workplace Improvement Programme.

 8. Reporting

 The chairman of the committee shall report on the findings and recommendations of the committee to the board after each committee meeting.

 Supporting schedules and information reviewed by the committee will be available for examination by any director upon request to the Secretary.